noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ##### Limitations
-While conductivity could be a useful metric in determining what tissues are most effected b
+While conductivity could be a useful metric in determining what tissues are most affected by EMFs and Electromagnetic Raidation, these metrics alone do not provide sufficient evidence to support

 - No way to correlate these values with quantity of exposure
 - No effects of this conductivity listed in paper